Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The psychotherapy numbers tell the story plainly.
-In one Medicare review, OIG estimated that of $1 billion paid for psychotherapy services, $580 million went out as improper payments, including $348 million for telehealth and $232 million for non-telehealth claims.
-Atlantic Health Strategies builds payer-specific medical necessity maps, runs retrospective claim reviews that mirror SIU audit methodologies, and rewrites documentation workflows so the next surveyor focus finds aligned records, not gaps.
-We work the prevention side because the recoupment math is brutal once a finding is issued.
+My team at Atlantic Health Strategies builds payer-specific medical necessity maps, runs retrospective claim reviews that mirror SIU audit methodologies, and rewrites documentation workflows so the next surveyor focus finds aligned records.
+Recoupment math is brutal once a finding is issued.
+Prevention is cheaper.

 Multi-State Compliance Belongs at the Enterprise Level, Not in a Folder

-Operators running facilities across multiple states face overlapping regulatory regimes: state licensing boards, Medicaid program integrity units, commercial payer policies, and federal fraud and abuse statutes.
+Operators running facilities across Texas, Florida, and Michigan sit inside overlapping regulatory regimes at once: state licensing boards, Medicaid program integrity units, commercial payer policies, and the federal fraud and abuse statutes.
 Decentralized compliance does not survive that environment.
 Neither does the binder-in-the-corner model.

-Documentation Failures Are Clinical Operations Problems
+Documentation Failures Are Clinical Operations Problems, Not Coding Problems

-The Medicare Benefit Policy Manual is also unambiguous about what PHP actually is.
-PHPs are structured to provide intensive psychiatric care through active treatment that closely resembles a highly structured, short-term hospital inpatient program, and “programs providing primarily social, recreational or diversionary activities are not considered partial hospitalization”.
-AHS rewrites progress notes, treatment plans, and discharge summaries against that language so the chart proves the service, the level of care, and the medical necessity.
+My team rewrites progress notes, treatment plans, and discharge summaries against that language so the chart proves the service, the level of care, and the medical necessity.
 Every time.

 Building PHP, IOP, Detox, and Residential Programs Without Day-One Exposure

-Choosing a Partner Who Has Actually Run the Programs
+Choose a Partner Who Has Actually Run the Programs

 Behavioral health operators do not need a generalist consultant with a deck.
-They need people who have built the schedule, sat through the survey window, negotiated the corrective action plan, and rebuilt a census after a payer suspension.
-The 2023 OIG guidance frames the bar plainly.
-OIG underscores the critical role of the Board in overseeing and assuring compliance.
-Boards now expect their operators and advisors to bring the same discipline.
+They need people who have built the schedule, worked through the survey window, negotiated the corrective action plan, and rebuilt census after a payer suspension.

-AHS works directly with CEOs, clinical directors, compliance officers, and revenue cycle leaders.
-The engagements are scoped to leave the organization stronger after we go: tighter policies, defensible documentation, a finance team that can read its own utilization data, and a compliance function that does not collapse when the surveyor walks in unannounced.
-That is the work.
-It is not glamorous.
-It holds up under scrutiny.
+My team at Atlantic Health Strategies works directly with CEOs, clinical directors, compliance officers, and revenue cycle leaders.
+Our engagements leave the organization stronger after we go: tighter policies, defensible documentation, a finance team that can read its own utilization data, and a compliance function that does not collapse when a surveyor walks in unannounced.

 Frequently asked questions